frictionlessdata/schema-collaboration/docker/README.md

 List separated by commas for the `ALLOWED_HOSTS` Django setting.

-Tip: if set to something invalid and `DEBUG=1` when you try to use the applicatio, a Django error will appear and will show what this environment variable should contain to handle the request.
+Tip: if set to something invalid and `DEBUG=1` when you try to use the application, a Django error will appear and will show what this environment variable should contain to handle the request.

 Django documentation: https://docs.djangoproject.com/en/3.1/ref/settings/#allowed-hosts